A walk through the parkland at Charlecote near Stratford-upon-Avon

-The coat-of-arms over the front porch commemorates the visit of Elizabeth I here on her way to Kenilworth Castle in 1572.
+The coat-of-arms over the front porch commemorates the visit of Elizabeth I here on her way from Kenilworth Castle in 1572.

-Turn right through the iron gates and walk between the Cedar Lawn and croquet lawn towards the thatched summerhouse.
+Turn right through the blue gates and walk between the Cedar Lawn and croquet lawn towards the thatched summerhouse.

 Once through the gates, you'll come to the thatched summerhouse created by Mary Elizabeth Lucy in the mid-1800s for her grandchildren.
 Funds have been raised to restore the building and replace its contents - partly from the sale of our raffle tickets.
 There's more about the summerhouse on our Gardens page.

 A landscape view

 This is a great space for flying a kite.
 There's a fallen tree to climb on and explore too.
 The ditch and wall on your right is called a ha-ha.
 It keeps the livestock out of the gardens without using a fence.
 This creates an uninterrupted view of the landscape from the house and garden.
 Children shouldn't jump off this structure, however tempting!

 Walk down the gentle slope towards the river Avon.
 Look out for the fallen tree - ideal for climbing if you have the energy!
 If you spot the deer please don't approach them as they are wild animals and can be unpredictable.